davidtchiu/davidtchiu.github.io/teaching/cs261/hwk8.ehm/index.md

 ======================================

-[25/25pts] Word family partitioning: Your program identifies the word family and all words that match the word family, given the current guesses.
+[30/30pts] Word family partitioning: Your program identifies the word family and all words that match the word family, given the current guesses.
 After each guess, the largest word family is chosen.

 ======================================

-[20/20pts] At minimum, two methods should be written recursively.
-They can be any method.
+[10/10pts] Use of hashmaps for storing word families.

 ======================================

-[5/5pts] Use of hashmaps for efficiency where possible.
+[+5pts bonus] Two methods should be written recursively.

 ======================================